ssbc/ssb-index-feeds-spec/README.md

-Once another member sees this message they should also post a tombstone message, this is to make it harder for an adversary to try and keep the identity alive by withholding new messages after one of the feeds has been compromised.
+Once another member sees this message they should also post a tombstone message, this is to make it harder for an adversary to try and keep the identity alive by withholding new messages after one of the identities has been compromised.
+It is up to the members to create a new feedless identity as the existing is now considered void and should not be used.

 Lastly the name can be changed in a consensus fashion as well: